Numerical Approximation of Asymptotically Disappearing Solutions of Maxwell's Equations: Matrix representation and time discretization

 {\bf Proof.~~} Start with $p_{0}=0$ and $E_{0}$ being weakly divergence-free.
 It is shown that:

 This is the matrix representation of the assumptions and claims in the lemma.
-Setting $\alpha=2/\tau$ and using the defining relations for the Crank-Nicholson time discretization, \eqref{eqn:incidencesys} and \eqref{eqn:crank}, the following linear system for $\vec{E}_{k+1}$, $\vec{B}_{k+1}$, and $p_{k+1}$ is obtained:
+Setting $\alpha=2/\tau$ and using the defining relations for the Crank-Nicolson time discretization, \eqref{eqn:incidencesys} and \eqref{eqn:crank}, the following linear system for $\vec{E}_{k+1}$, $\vec{B}_{k+1}$, and $p_{k+1}$ is obtained:

 Here, $\myz$ indicates the reduced matrix of $\mathcal{Z}$ applied to just the edge DoF, $\vec{E}$.
 Multiplying Equation \eqref{edges} from the left by $\mygrad^T$ yields,

 Next, note that $\mycurl\mygrad = 0$ (or equivalently $\mygrad^T\mycurl^T=0$), since the curl of a gradient is zero.
 Also, since any $q \in H_{h,0}(\grad)\subset H_0^1(\Omega)$ is zero on $\Gamma_i$ and $\Gamma_o$ and the tangential component of its gradient is zero on the boundary edges, then $\myz\mygrad = 0$ (or equivalently $\mygrad^T\myz=0$, since $\myz$ is symmetric).
 Thus, \eqref{edges} simplifies to,